 Follow me on Pinterest.
 I have boards dedicated to repetitive storybooks, storybooks read online and I am always pinning more storybooks and storybook activities.

 Be sure to head over and read my post on Sound-Loaded Books for Articulation.
-Next, grab the FREE list in my store HERE.
-Please remember to leave a sweet comment in feedback when you do, I truly appreciate it and it helps get the word out to more SLPs.
+Next, grab the FREE list in my store.
+I would love it if you’d leave a sweet comment in feedback when you do.
+I truly appreciate it and it helps get the word out to more SLPs.

 Thrifty TIP 9: Check with your school librarian to see if books are sorted for discards, and when.

 - A good comprehensive collection of words and pictures for early developing phonemes and phonological processes.
-There are many books available commercially, such as the Webber Articulation Drill Book.
-(I receive no compensation for this recommendation, I have just personally used this one.)
+There are many books available commercially, such as the Webber Jumbo Articulation Drill Book.
+(I receive no compensation for this recommendation, I’ve just personally used this one.)

-Thrifty TIP 10: If you don’t mind spending some time printing and laminating, you will save money and you find a bigger variety of resources by SLP authors on Teachers pay teachers.
-You will find packs with cards that are often packaged with fun printable activities to keep preschoolers engaged and busy.
+Thrifty TIP 10: Spend a little time printing and laminating, you’ll save money with a variety of resources by SLP authors on Teachers pay Teachers.
+You’ll find cards for all kinds of goals, often packaged with fun printable activities for additional practice that keep preschoolers engaged and busy.
 There are also many resources for free.

 Having versatile therapy materials that are ready to go makes planning your sessions easy.